AnneJanVenema/hyper-elite/README.md

 # hyper-elite
-Elite Dangerous inspired theme for Hyper.
+> A very orange theme for Hyper.
+Inspired by Elite Dangerous

 ![](screenshot.png)